Co-Dependents' Day: Critical response

+The episode received generally negative reviews from critics.
+Many cited the scene where Homer purposely frames Marge for a DUI as an instance of the series jumping the shark.

 On Four Finger Discount, Guy Davis and Brendan Dando thought the episode was the "shittiest episode" they had ever reviewed.
 They said that Homer putting Marge in the driver's seat to avoid a DUI was "un-fucking-forgivable".

 James Greene of Nerve put the episode sixth on his list "Ten Times The Simpsons Jumped the Shark", singling out the storyline of Homer deliberately framing Marge for a crime he committed just to save his own skin.
 Greene remarked "This Homer wasn't a sometimes-insensitive-but-largely-sympathetic lug.
 He was just a douche."
 He did however like the "excellent" B-story, but found that it was "completely overshadowed by a very uncomfortable moment in the Simpson-Bouvier union."

 The episode has been cited as a reason that Marge should leave Homer.
 Josh Kurp of Uproxx called it "the worst thing Homer's ever done to Marge".
 Anna Leszkiewicz of the New Statesman said, "I'm genuinely scared for her, what is happening to these once happy adults??"

+Kotaku included the episode on its list of "the 10 Worst Simpsons Episodes Ever" in 2023.